 Press the shutter button halfway to stop displaying it so that you can shoot the next frame.

-- -A

-- You can do the following while the image is displayed (except in Image in mode).
+- You can do the following while the image is displayed (except in Image mode).

 - Display the image's information (p.
-41).
+40).

 - Erase the image (p.
-119).

-- After pressing the FUNC./SET button, magnify the image (p.
-104).
+131).